PatrickErickson4/Stat380Final/README.md

 # Stat380Final
+---

 Final Project for Stat380 on Drowsy Driving classification.
-This is a proof of concept.
+This for reproducing our results.

+If you wish to repopulate the tables, run Models.qmd.
+YOU DO NOT NEED TO RENDER.
+1.qmd and 2.qmd are there to construct a code appendix.
+Stat380Final.qmd is our actual report.

+### **NOTE:** Reproducing this data might be extremely computationally expensive.
+Expect this to run for multiple hours.